eskil/authed_app/README.md

 html templates.

-In `web/templates/layout/app.html.eex`, replace the sign in/register links with calls to a new function `navigation_header` and a `footer` function that we'll define afterwards.
+In `web/templates/layout/app.html.eex`, replace the sign in/register links with calls to a new function `navigation_header/1` and a `footer/1` function that we'll define afterwards.

 ```diff
 diff --git a/web/templates/layout/app.html.eex b/web/templates/layout/app.html.eex